 Lexical Functional Grammar

 Much research on syntax in the Faculty is within the framework of Lexical Functional Grammar, a constraint-based linguistic theory which represents different aspects of the structure of an utterance as separate but related grammatical modules.
-Professor Mary Dalrymple, Dr Louise Mycock, and Dr John Lowe have recently authored The Oxford Reference Guide to Lexical Functional Grammar, to be published by Oxford University Press in 2019.
+Professor Mary Dalrymple, Dr Louise Mycock, and Dr John Lowe recently authored The Oxford Reference Guide to Lexical Functional Grammar, published by Oxford University Press in 2019.

 Semantics and psycholinguistics

-Professor Willis’s research interests include syntactic variation incorporating theoretical and geospatial perspectives.
+Professor David Willis’s research interests include syntactic variation incorporating theoretical and geospatial perspectives.
 His recent project attempts to map morposyntactic variation among Twitter users in English, Welsh and other languages.